Understanding Results

 #### RCA Reports

-**Why this distinction matters:** Kosmos won't label something as an "official RCA" without your confirmation.
+**Why this distinction matters:** Machines propose.
+Humans confirm.
+Kosmos won't label something as an "official RCA" without your confirmation.
 This protects you from inaccurate automated outputs being treated as fact.
 You stay in control.

 RCA Reports include: